 The fraudster contacts the victim to inform them that they have won a prize or contest.
 Contact can come via mail, email, social media, or, most frequently, a direct phone call.

 The “prize” itself can vary greatly.
 It can involve a cash award of a few thousand dollars, or many millions.
 It can be a luxury vacation or getaway, or a top-line vehicle.
-It could even be jewelry, like a diamond ring.
+Or, it could even be jewelry, like a diamond ring.

 So far, this still could be a potentially legitimate offer.
 Your first red flag is when the individual on the other line mentions a “processing fee” before they can unlock your prize or winnings.